Gundrak/Civitas/README.md

 ## Preperation

-1. Get a VPS from a provider like DigitalOcean, Vultr, Linode, etc.
+1. Get a VPS from a provider like DigitalOcean, Vultr, Linode, etc. (only tested on Vultr)
    - Recommended VPS size at least 1gb RAM
    - **It must be Ubuntu 16.04 (Xenial)**
    - It must have two IP addresses. (make sure to enable IPv6 when setting up the droplet)